hsouri/Circle-Detection-CNN/README.md

 # Cirlcle-Detection-DNN
-A deep neural network model for detecting the parameters of the circle present inside of a given image under the presence of noise
+This is a Pytorch implementation of a Deep Convolutional Neural Network model for detecting the parameters of the circle present inside of a given image under the presence of noise.